njappboy/deploy-eosio-contracts-v1.7.0/features/ONLY_BILL_FIRST_AUTHORIZER.md

 ### 3. push transfer transaction payload

-Before you push this transaction, please log the current resource state of both USER and PAYER account:
+Before you push this transaction, please log the current resource state of both USER and PAYER account for later usage:

 ```
 cleos get account USER > before